siran/research/_proposals/The PNP Markdown Standard - PNPMDv1/The PNP Markdown Standard - PNPMDv1.md

-% The PNP Markdown Standard – PNPMD v1.001
+% The PNP Markdown Standard – PNPMD v1.02
 % Max Freet, An M. Rodríguez, Adrien Hale
-% August 11, 2025
+% August 21, 2025

 ## Abstract

-We define the PNP Plain Text Standard v1.001 (PNPMD v1.001).
+We define the PNP Plain Text Standard PNPMD v1.02 specification.

-It is based on mathematically aware Markdown using `$...$` and `$$...$$` LaTeX equation blocks.
+It is a human-readable *first*, plain-text document format, mathematically aware (using `$...$` and `$$...$$` LaTeX equation blocks) and based on Markdown standards.

-The format eases compatibility with naive use of rendering engines that convert `.md` to various targets (`.pdf`, `.html`, etc.).
+The format eases compatibility with naive use of `pandoc`, the default renderer, which converts `.md` to `.pdf`, `.html`, or enhanced `.md` with numbering, links, and TOC.

 ## One-Sentence Summary

-PNPMD v1.001 is a minimal, human-readable *first*, mathematically aware, plain-text, Markdown standard for documents.
+PNPMD v1.02 is a minimal, human-readable *first*, mathematically aware, plain-text Markdown standard for documents.

 ## Keywords

 plain-text, research format, markdown, mathjax, html, PNPMD

-## Introduction

-The PNPMD v1.001 format provides a minimal yet complete Markdown structure for mathematically aware documents.
+PNPMD v1.02 provides a minimal yet complete Markdown structure for mathematically aware documents.
-The format allows for naive use of tools like `pandoc` that render `.md` directly to PDF or HTML.
 It keeps the format simple and human-readable *first*: a straight ASCII-text document.
-It avoids relying on human-unreadable, unnecessary, or noisy LaTeX wrappers and PDF-only workflows.
+It avoids noisy LaTeX wrappers and PDF-only workflows.
-Our goals are reproducibility, portability, and unambiguous interpretation.
+Goals: reproducibility, portability, unambiguous interpretation.
-It is also well-suited to version-controlled repositories.

 In summary: